espressif/vscode-esp-idf-extension/README.md

         </tr>
         <tr>
             <td>Select output and notification mode</td>
             <td>This extension shows many notifications and output in the Output window <strong>ESP-IDF</strong>.
-This command allows the user to set if to show notifications, show output, both or none of them.</td>
+This command allows you to set if to show notifications, show output, both or none of them.</td>
             <td></td>
             <td></td>
         </tr>